 For example, let’s say your background was as a Construction Carpenter.
 This is classified on O*Net as a Job Zone 2 occupation with an SVP range of 4.0 to <6.0.
 Therefore, this occupation will not qualify you for the DV lottery.

 If your research indicates that you do not qualify for the DV program, you might wish to consult a qualified immigration attorney to see what other avenues are available by which to live and work in the United States.
-If you have a qualifying spouse who meets the DV requirements and is successful in the lottery, you may be able to come to the United States on a DV-2 visa.
+If you have a qualifying spouse who meets the DV requirements and is successful in the lottery, you might be able to come to the United States on a DV-2 visa.